ctfs/write-ups-2016/hackcon-ctf-2016/pwn/easiest-pwn-not-250/README.md

 You can do the same with your local libc in order to test your exploit locally.
 With those offsets we can create our final ret2libc payload.
 According to the System-V calling convention we push system's address at the rip position and the address of /bin/sh on spot above.
-The final exploit is pwn_pwnie.py:
+The final exploit is in pwn_pwnie.py:

 	$ ./pwn_pwnie.py
 	[+] Starting local process './pwnie': Done